 Successfully negotiated with Blizzard to add Warcraft II to the DWANGO multiplayer network.

 Bob Huntley founded this company in Tokyo, Japan in August of 1997.
 It continues to this day as a successful publicly traded Japanese company.
 Bob continues to have a very close relationship with the Chairman, Nobuo Kawakami and they continue to collaborate on various projects for the Japanese video game market.

 Owned by dwango japan, this video sharing web service has 50 million plus registered users.

 Successfully negotiated with Terminal Reality to add Terminal Velocity to the DWANGO multiplayer network.

-Beginning 2016, Mason Software Company has an exclusive 3-year contract with Merge to distribute all it's products to the Japanese market.
+Beginning 2016, Mason Software Company has a distribution relationship through LINKS with major retailers in the Japanese market.

 dwango japan provided SEGA with dwango network support for it's SEGA RALLY 2 video game.

 DWANGO was chosen by Microsoft as their low latency multiplayer solution for the Microsoft Internet Gaming Zone.
 Also Microsoft selected dwango japan as the technical solution for the Dreamcast multiplayer solution.

 dwango japan was a technology partner for docomo's initial launch of it's i-mode service.
 As well as developing and publishing some of the most popular i-mode games.

 Successfully negotiated with cavedog to add Total Annihilation to the DWANGO multiplayer network.